Consumer Law

 Transaction regulations

 We provide advice on regulations that cannot be avoided when conducting BtoC business, such as the drafting terms of use, preparation of e-commerce sites, and delivery of documents for door-to-door sales and certain services (e.g., esthetics, beauty treatments, language classes, and tutoring), as well as legal advice on handling administrative investigations by the Consumer Affairs Agency and injunction requests by consumer groups, and other important regulatory issues.
-Our attorneys are well versed in the latest business practices and provide full support based on their professional knowledge and extensive experience to meet the needs of our clients.
+Our attorneys are well versed in the latest business practices and provide comprehensive support based on their professional knowledge and extensive experience to meet the needs of our clients.

 Labeling regulations

-In addition, as the introduction of surcharge system strengthened the Act’s enforcement and consumers become more aware of the problem, and also as more cases are investigated and pointed out by the Consumer Affairs Agency, prefectures, and consumer groups, companies are required to have a comprehensive strategy for various regulations and a crisis management in the event of a violation.
+In addition, as the introduction of a surcharge system has strengthened the Act’s enforcement, consumers become more aware of the problem, and as more cases are investigated and identified by the Consumer Affairs Agency, prefectures, and consumer groups, companies are required to have a comprehensive strategy for various regulations and a crisis management strategy in the event of a violation.
+Our attorneys are well-versed in the latest practices and provide concrete and practical advice based on their professional knowledge and extensive experience, from the planning stage of advertisement and marketing to handling investigations by the Consumer Affairs Agency and other authorities.

 Safety regulations

-Our attorneys have extensive experience in handling these matters and are well versed in the latest practices, providing specific and practical advice.
+Our attorneys have extensive experience in handling these matters and are well-versed in the latest practices, providing specific and practical advice.